 PLEASE NOTE: THIS PROGRAMME IS ONLY OFFERED ON A PART-TIME BASIS INTERNATIONAL APPLICANTS WILL ONLY BE OFFERED DISTANCE LEARNING PLACES UNLESS ALREADY RESIDENT IN THE UK/EU

-In general, applicants are expected to hold a degree; however alternative qualifications, combined with an appropriate level of significant and relevant experience, may also be considered as a means for entry.
-For more advice on this please contact the Graduate School Admissions Team who will be able to advise.
+In general, applicants are expected to hold a degree; however alternative/lower qualifications, combined with an appropriate level of significant and relevant experience, may also be considered as a means for entry.
+For more advice on this please contact the Graduate School Admissions Team.

 It is important when submitting an application that you ensure you have completed all the necessary sections and enclosed all the relevant documentation to ensure that your application can be processed as quickly as possible.